unnatic19/mcp-hubspot/README.md

 A Model Context Protocol (MCP) server implementation that provides integration with HubSpot CRM.
 This server enables AI models to interact with HubSpot data and operations through a standardized interface.

+For more information about the Model Context Protocol and how it works, see [Anthropic's MCP documentation](https://www.anthropic.com/news/model-context-protocol).

 ## Components

 ### Resources